makersacademy/TodoApi/README.md

 5. Install postgres (if you haven't got it already) with `$ brew install postgresql` and start with
     `$ brew services start postgresql`
+6. Install Entity Framework
+    `$ dotnet tool install --global dotnet-ef`
-6. Run the sql migration scripts with:
+7. Run the sql migration scripts with:
     `$ dotnet ef database update`
-7. Run your server with:
+8. Run your server with:
    `$ dotnet watch run`
     (verify this by hitting https://localhost:5001/api/todo)